dksasaki/MOM6_COBALT_NEUS25/exps/NEUS25.COBALT/docs/configuration.md

 ## Overview

 MOM6 uses several configuration files to control model parameters, input/output, and runtime behavior.
 Each file has a specific purpose and syntax.
-This is a general overview which is not comprehensive.
+This is a general and non-comprehensive overview.
+All files below are specific to the github hash comit of CEFI and may not be compatible with more up-to-date versions of CEFI and MOM6.

 ## Workflow overview